koka-lang/koka/test/fip/README.md

 The expected results on an AMD7950X are at the bottom of this readme.
 These should correspond closely to the results in Section 6 of the paper and support the conclusions drawn there.
+Note that the results can differ quite bit among different systems but if not running in emulation, the relative times should be quite similar.

 ## Benchmark Descriptions